 - Between Bytes: 120 seconds timeout between bytes in a connection already established.

-2. How to set up Load Balancer
+2. Load Balancer Configuration

-To set up Azion Load Balancer:
+To set up Azion Load Balancer, follow the guidelines below:

 Didn’t find what you were looking for?
 Open a support ticket.